Before making an application

 How much money should I ask for?

 Please ask for what you need within the criteria for the fund.
 You will not be penalised for requesting the maximum amount available.
+If you are asking for funds towards a larger project, please ensure you tell us where the remaining funding will come from and if you have secured other funds towards your project.

 Do I have to provide match funding?